This Job Is Murder!

 Bob grabbed at the man again, calling for help.
 The assistant store

-doors and onto the street.
-Bob caught Darryl with a flying tackle
+and onto the street.
+Bob caught Darryl with a flying tackle and took

-him face up on the sidewalk.
+face up on the sidewalk.
 "Get his legs.
-Help me turn him
+Help me turn him over and

-lay across his legs, another across his waist.
-A third sat on his
+across his legs, another across his waist.
+A third sat on his chest,

-chest, while Bob knelt on Darryl's neck.
-Darryl tried to speak,
+while Bob knelt on Darryl's neck.
+Darryl tried to speak, telling the

-telling the men to get off him.
+men to get off him.
 Telling them that he couldn't breathe.
+No one moved.

-out of their stores.
-"They was chasin' people out that door
+of their stores.
+"They was chasin' people out that door all the

-all the time."
+time."
 One local business owner would later say.
-"I
+"I told them

-told them they oughtin' do that.
-Someone was going to get hurt real
+they oughtin' do that.
+Someone was going to get hurt real bad."

 "I can't breathe."
 He repeated, weakly.